18F/handbook/docs/11-help-desk/working-practices.md

 To be helpful, we use the following tactics:

-### Listen
+### Listening

 Our users know more about their problem than we do.
 However, users' ability to explain their problem may vary widely from person to person and from circumstance to circumstance.
-If the initial question comes to us in writing, we need to read the question carefully.
-If it's being explained out loud, we need to listen carefully.
+If the initial question comes to us in writing, we read the question carefully.
+If it's being explained out loud, we listen carefully.
 Often the best first step is to **restate the problem** as we understand it.
 This can often surface misunderstandings early and prevent frustration or wasted effort; it may also result in important clues that we'd otherwise have missed.

 If we don't have enough information, we may **ask for clarification**.
-We should exercise our best judgement here: often a bit of quick research will save time and effort.
-We should never use clarification as a defensive measure or a way to put the onus of effort onto the user.
+We exercise our best judgement here: often a bit of quick research will save time and effort.
+We never use clarification as a defensive measure or a way to put the burden of effort onto the user.

 ### Research

-Once we have enough information to begin, we should **learn more about the problem**.
-For some web applications, this may involve figuring out how to reproduce the user's behavior in order to understand a point of confusion or replicate a bug.
+Once we have enough information to begin, we may decide that we need to **learn more about the problem**.
+For some web applications, this may involve replicating the user's behavior in order to provide clarity or technical details.
 In other cases, we may need to study documentation or consult our engineering team.
 The details about this will vary from project to project.
-We should be cautious never to let research interfere with our ability to respond to the user; there are a lot of fascinating things to learn, and we'll focus our effort on helping users first and educating ourselves second.
+We're cautious never to let research interfere with our ability to respond to the user; there are a lot of fascinating things to learn, and we focus our effort on helping users first and educating ourselves second.

 ### Respond

-Once we have enough information to address an issue (even if the question is not completely resolved, we should **deliver an informative response**.
+Once we have enough information to address an issue — even if the question is not completely resolved — we **deliver a helpful response**.
 The level of detail should be pitched toward the user's technical proficiency, but truthfulness should not: our explanations should always be candid, open and informative.
 Some users (for instance, one-time end-users who have a simple question about a specific feature), however, need very little detail, while others (for instance, long-term clients who are deeply engaged in our work) may want all the detail that we can provide.
+More importantly, our response should, whenever possible, help move towards a solution or improve the problem that resulted in the original request.

 Our responses are **respectful, clear and concise**.

 ## Timeliness

 Often when someone asks a question about a web application, responding quickly may make the difference between them giving up or being successful.
 We want to help them succeed, so we respond quickly.
-For a given project, we may observe specific SLA (Service Level Agreement) times, but our motivation is never the SLA time itself; our motivation is to be timely so that we can be helpful to the user.
+For a given project, we may observe specific SLA (Service Level Agreement) times, but our motivation is never the SLA time itself; our motivation is to be timely so that we can best support the user.
 Because of this, in most instances our actual first response and resolution times will usually be much quicker than required by SLA numbers.

 ### First Response Time